 PACRA Maintains Entity Ratings of Al-Abbas Sugar Mills Limited

-The ratings are dependent on the business volumes and related margins.
-Strategic plan regarding asset build up (expansion and/or diversification) and related leveraging plan needs to be drawn.
+The ratings are dependent on the sustained risk profile of the company.
+Herein, business volumes and related margins are important.
+Strategic plan regarding asset build up (expansion and/or diversification) and related leveraging need to be drawn.
 This may impact the ratings accordingly.
-Resolution of shareholders’ dispute, though lately it has diluted significantly, remains integral to the growth of the company.

 Al-Abbas Sugar Mills limited, listed on the Pakistan Stock Exchange (PSX), was incorporated in May 1991.
 Haji Ghani Group (HG) through family and associates own majority shareholding (58%) in Al-Abbas and exercise management control.
 Jahangir Siddiqui (JS) group (27%) is the other major shareholder.
 There are certain lawsuits between the two groups that are pending adjudication.
 The business include a) Sugar capacity of 7,500 M. tons per day, b) Ethanol-capacity 172,500 liters per day, and c) Storage tank terminal-capacity of 22,850 M. tons per month.